-However, it is also important that the contractors to have a clear understanding of GRP properties and characteristics AND that a GRP qualified supervisor is on-site during all the operations.
+However, it is also important that the contractors have a clear understanding of GRP properties and characteristics AND that a GRP-qualified supervisor is on-site during all the operations.

-The GRP supervisor will help the contractor perform all the activities incorporating the best practices, planning and anticipating them, avoiding unnecessary costs.
+The GRP supervisor will help the contractor perform all the activities incorporating the best practices, such as planning and anticipating them, avoiding unnecessary costs.

 The main tasks of a GRP supervisor are as follows:

 - Unloading the pipes (especially if the truck or container is loaded with nested pipes);

 - Preparation of the storage area for pipes and fittings;

 - Trench excavation and preparation for pipe installation;